 It is compulsory to have a nature guide with you for visiting the remote wilderness of Corcovado.
 The access point for Corcovado is the small laid-back town of Drake Bay.
-Corcovado Expeditions, based in town, offer a range of options for visiting the park.
+The Award-winning Surkos Tours agency offer a range of options for visiting the park.
 Be prepared to rough it a little — the accommodation in the park is very basic.

 Whale watching in Drake Bay